ericcornelissen/svgo-action/CONTRIBUTING.md

 ### Feature Requests

 New features are welcomed, but we want to avoid feature creep.
-For this reason we recommend you [open an issue] first so you don't spend time working on something that won't be included.
+For this reason we recommend you open a [feature request] first so you don't spend time working on something that won't be included.
 Be sure to check if the feature hasn't been requested before.

 ### Corrections